MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

         Get-NAVAppInfo -ServerInstance <ServerInstanceName>
         ```

     2. To determine which V1 extensions to install, inspect the list that appears, and compare it with the list that you gathered in Task 3.
+V1 extensions are indicated by `Extension Type : CSIDE`.

+        -   If there is only one version of an extension, then go to next step to reinstall the version.
-V1 extensions are indicated by `Extension Type : CSIDE`. <!-- If there is a newer version of a V1 Extension, you should install the newer version.-->
+        -   If there is a newer version of an extension, and the `Extension Type is also `CSIDE`, then go to step 2b to install the newer V1 extension.
+        -   If there is a newer version of an extension, but the `Extension Type` is `ModernDev`, then go to step 2c.

     3. For each V1 Extension that you want to install, run this command:

         ```